CerberusX1/modlists/README.md

 Step 3. install the modlist

-Step 4. install the modlist

-Step 5. this modlist has reached its BA2 limit and because of that 2 of the weapons are disabled, i included them incase you might want them over one of the other weapons, if you do enabled them be sure to disable 2 others or you will crash.
+Step 4. this modlist has reached its BA2 limit and because of that 2 of the weapons are disabled, i included them incase you might want them over one of the other weapons, if you do enabled them be sure to disable 2 others or you will crash.

 (alternativly if you did the above option to decrease your BA2 limit you will be able to enable all mods in this list)